 Religious Intolerance and Death

-Alexandria was still a great seat of learning in the early days of Christianity but, as the faith grew in adherents and power, became increasingly divided by fighting among religious factions.
+Alexandria was still a significant seat of learning in the early days of Christianity - though nowhere near as great as it had been under the early Ptolemaic Dynasty - but, as the faith grew in adherents and power, became increasingly divided by fighting among religious factions.
 It is by no means an exaggeration to claim that Alexandria was destroyed as a centre of culture and learning by religious intolerance and Hypatia has come to symbolize this tragedy to the extent that her death has been cited as the end of the classical world.

 The archbishop Cyril was routinely frustrated by Hypatia's popularity and her friendship with the prefect Orestes.
 The Christian chronicler John of Nikiu explains the situation from Cyril's point of view: